JakeSteam/blog-personal/_posts/2022-06-21-new-york-reviews-part2.md

 We did "At Home in 1933", and our guide had plenty of information and presented it very engagingly, whilst also answering any questions.

-This pairs perfectly with the Ellis Island museum of a more complete on US immigration pre-WW2.
+This pairs perfectly with the Ellis Island museum of immigration for a more complete picture of US immigration pre-WW2.

 **[Original review](https://goo.gl/maps/LGcVsoaz3SGncsbN8)**